OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Trust Issues.md

  (draft)

-Our appetite for AI.
-Watching it grow since late 1980s.
-Double-edged sword.
-Story about noir cyberpunk series.
-Clients having trouble thinking about it.
-Plates were full before it showed up.
-So played it safe, went slowly.

-What if AI leapfrogs us to a deeper place?
 ### Q: Do you think most people are stuck feeling like navigating all this tech disruption is impossible.
 And if so, what’s the first mindset shift that could change that?

 I'm an optimist that GenAI nets quite positive in the longer run.
 But everything depends on how you approach it.
 Two stops and a start.

 **Stop thinking this is all on you**.
 There are too many issues and possibilities, with too many implications.
+Find your way to group mind, collective intelligence: [scenius](https://www.youtube.com/watch?v=cA8xObrgD7s).
+Let go of the need to have all the answers.
+Instead, share that load with others on the same quest, and create conditions that will encourage such magic to emerge.

-Find your way to group mind, collective intelligence, scenius.
-And it's not just your mind plus all your staff's: there's a new hybrid intelligence in the room, too.
+By the way, it's not just your mind plus all your staff's: there's a new hybrid intelligence in the room, too.
 What does intelligence look like when all three are humming in harmony?
 I find that really exciting, though I can see that it might be really scary, too.
 So take your time.

 **Stop thinking that GenAI is either a flesh-eating bacterium that will end humanity, or the most idealized scientist who will do your bidding and fix humanity**.
 There's a bit of both, but GenAI is more like a tireless Australian shepherd that can talk and has 50 PhDs.

 **Start thinking how to leap over the many trust hurdles present.
 Together.** So you can get the most out of its potential to help.

 Self-leadership.
 People are being more open.
 Leaders need to be brave.
-Courage/Brene Brown.
+Courage/Brené Brown.
+Less foolhardy, more wholehearted.

 Do we need to have keynotes just around the vulnerability? the human piece?
 We defend what worked, don't let go easily.
 We're so adaptable and so loyal to our beliefs.
 We need a Wayze for AI strategy!
 Ethan Mollick